elastos/Elastos.Node/docs/elastos_supernode_usage.md

 ## A. FAQ

 1. Q: The script complains: cannot find jq.
-   - A: jq is required to parse json config files.
+   - A: jq is required to parse JSON config files.
 Install it by running the following commands:

 ```bash
 $ sudo apt-get update -y